Police Officer Joseph Paul Zanella

 Joseph Paul Zanella

-Police Officer Joseph Zanella was shot and killed when he stopped a jail escapee in a stolen car at the intersection of Allegheny River Boulevard and Plum Street in Oakmont Borough.
-As Officer Zanella got out of his patrol car he was shot at twice by the suspect who was sitting inside the car he had stolen.
+As Officer Zanella got out of his patrol car, he was shot twice by the suspect, who was sitting inside the car he had stolen.
 The first shot struck a cement wall behind Officer Zanella.
-The second shot struck Officer Zanella in the heart, Killing him.
+The second shot struck Officer Zanella in the heart, killing him.

-The suspect had escaped a week earlier from the Allegheny County Work House where he was awaiting sentence for raping a 17 year-old girl.
+The suspect had escaped a week earlier from the Allegheny County Work House, where he was awaiting sentence for raping a 17-year-old girl.
 Soon after he killed Officer Zanella, the suspect abandoned his car in a department store parking lot in LeVale, Maryland.
-Later a 21 year-old woman and her 2 year-old daughter who had been shopping at that store were reported missing.
+Later a 21-year-old woman and her 2-year-old daughter, who had been shopping at that store, were reported missing.
 The suspect told the police that he kidnapped and killed them.
 He said he left their bodies in Ohio and Kansas.
 He was never charged with their murders.
 The woman and her daughter were never found.
 He was recaptured in Iowa three weeks later.

 The suspect was convicted of murdering Officer Zanella and sent to Western Penitentiary.
-On December 10, 1973 the suspect, along with three other inmates, attacked and beat to death Captain Walter Peterson of the Pennsylvania Department of Corrections.
-On December 6, 1978 the suspect hanged himself in his cell.
+On December 10, 1973, the suspect, along with three other inmates, attacked and beat to death Captain Walter Peterson of the Pennsylvania Department of Corrections.
+On December 6, 1978, the suspect hanged himself in his cell.

-Officer Zanella was a U.S. Army Veteran of the Vietnam War, Verona Firefighter, and had served with the Verona Police Department for nearly two and half years.
+Officer Zanella was a U.S. Army Veteran of the Vietnam War, a Verona Firefighter, and had served with the Verona Police Department for nearly two and half years.
 He was survived by his wife, son, daughter, parents, and siblings.

 Bio